choiy4432/choiy4432/README.md

 - 👋 I’m Young Jun Choi

-- 🌱 Currently learning in the Department of Electical and Electronic Engineering in Yonsei Univ.
+- 🌱 Graduated the Department of Electical and Electronic Engineering in Yonsei Univ.

 <!---